-The lobbying carried out by food manufacturers to block a European-wide food labelling system backed by doctors is laid bare in a series of private emails published today by
+The lobbying carried out by food manufacturers to block a European-wide food labelling system backed by doctors is laid bare in a series of private emails published today by The Independent.

 In a flurry of statements and position papers to MEPs in the run up to key votes, Kellogg's, Danone, Coca-Cola, Nestle and other manufacturers claimed that colour-coded traffic lights were incapable of informing shoppers about the right diet.

 They claimed that studies showed that their favoured percentage-based Guideline Daily Amounts (GDAs) had wide consumer acceptance.
 Polls by the National Heart Forum and the consumer group Which? that looked at both systems found shoppers preferred colour-coding.

 On Wednesday, the European Parliament rejected the traffic light system devised by the Food Standards Agency vote in favour of GDAs.
 At the same time, they backed the compulsory labelling of harmful trans-fats and country of origin on processed products.

 Glenis Willmott, the leader of Labour's MEPs, accused the food industry of heavy-handed tactics.
 "People weren't being told the full facts and the amount of time and money poured in by lobbyists was huge," she said.
 "It must have had an impact."

 Mette Kahlin, policy advocate for Which?, said: "While I was lobbying in Brussels for Which? it was clear I was outnumbered by industry lobbyists 100-1.
 Consumer and health organisations don't have enough money to match that."

 Devised by the UK Food Standards Agency in 2006, traffic lights show red lights for high levels of salt, fat and sugar, and amber and green for lower amounts.
 The British Medical Association, British Dietetic Association and British Heart Foundation are among the health groups that support the scheme.